holtgrewe/tracdox/trac-sphinx/source/Tutorial/BasicSequenceIO.rst

 .. includefrags:: extras/demos/tutorial/basic_sequence_io/example1.cpp

-We use the [dox:SequenceStream#SequenceStream SequenceStream constructor] with one parameter, the path to the file we want to read.
+We use the :dox:`SequenceStream::SequenceStream SequenceStream constructor` with one parameter, the path to the file we want to read.
 This will open the file and guess the file format from the file contents.
 The class will read the first some thousand characters and try to guess what format the file is.
 Note that you can also pass ``"-"`` as the file name.